 Nic Gossage

-Specializing in food and travel photography, Nic Gossage is making his portfolio more personal by choosing a brave logo.
+Specializing in food and travel shooting, Nic Gossage is making his portfolio more personal by choosing a brave logo.
 His food shots are shown in a full-screen format, which allows you to notice even the smallest details of his outstanding works.

 Look out for the opening of new food places where you live, visit several of them and offer your services as a food photographer.
-This will give you additional food photography experience, pictures you can add to your portfolio, and, if you do an excellent job, you will receive payment and additional reputation among other business owners.
+This will give you additional experience, pictures you can add to your portfolio, and, if you do an excellent job, you will receive payment and additional reputation among other business owners.

 In this case, it will be reasonable to invest in making hard copies of your photos from the portfolio so that you can give them directly to the owner.
+Before going to the business owner with an offer, familiarize yourself with the specifics of the restaurant's cuisine, and prepare to take certain content, for example, ice cream photography or fruit photography.